mitric-lab/programming_theochem/src/04-numerical_optimisation/04-newton_methods.md

 $\alpha = \frac{1}{ \langle y_k, s_k \rangle }$ and
 $\beta = -\frac{1}{ \langle s_k, \bm{A}_k s_k \rangle }$.

-Finally, we arrive at a viable algorihm, which can be formulate as:
+Finally, we arrive at a viable algorithm, which can be formulated as:
 1. Choose a starting point $x_0$ and a starting Hessian $\bm{A}_0$.
 2. Obtain a direction by solving$\bm{A}_k d_k = -\nabla f(x_k)$.
 3. Perform a line search along $d_k$ to find an appropriate step size $\alpha_k$.